TasengMancheykhun/computer_architecture_notes/README.md

         * Cheap trick - just convert to decimal and do the subtraction

   * Signed Binary Numbers:
-    * Also called signed-magnitude numbers
+    * Also called sign-magnitude numbers
     * Used to represent Negative decimal numbers.
 Eg: -5, -57, -78, +98, etc
     * For binary numbers,
       * positive sign is 0